mileszs/ack.vim/README.md

     let g:ackprg="<custom-ack-path-goes-here> -H --nocolor --nogroup --column"

-Otherwise, you are on your own
+Otherwise, you are on your own.

 ### The Plugin